AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-manage.md

 All Commerce Admin users must have both an Admin account on the Commerce instance and an Adobe user account with access to Adobe products and services.
 Both accounts must be associated with the same email address.

 - **Commerce Admin account**—[Manage Commerce Admin users](../systems/permissions-users-all.md) from the Admin for the Commerce instance.
 User accounts for Commerce administrators must be assigned the Admin role.
-The email address on the Commerce account must be the same email address used to create their Adobe ID.

 System administrators on the Commerce project can use [SSH to connect to the remote environment](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/secure-connections.html#connect-to-a-remote-environment), and use the Commerce CLI `admin:user:create` and `admin:user:unlock` commands to add or unlock Admin user accounts.

-- **Adobe user account**–An administrator for the Adobe organization associated with the Commerce instance must log in to the Adobe Admin Console and add the Adobe ID for each Commerce administrator  to the organization and assign product entitlements and permissions.
-The Adobe ID must use the same email address used for the Commerce Admin account.
+- **Adobe user account**–An administrator for the Adobe organization associated with the Commerce instance must log in to the Adobe Admin Console and add the Adobe ID for each Commerce administrator to the organization.
+Then, they must assign product entitlements and permissions to access the Commerce application.
 See [Configure Adobe Commerce users in the Adobe Admin Console](adobe-ims-config.md#step-4-configure-adobe-commerce-users-in-the-adobe-admin-console).

   Administrators that manage the configuration for the Experience Cloud integration from the Adobe Developer Console must have an Adobe user account with System Administrator or Developer access.

+>[!NOTE]
+>
+>An Adobe ID is an account created through Adobe that is required to access products and services through Experience Cloud.
+Commerce administrators that do not have an Adobe ID can [create a free account](https://helpx.adobe.com/manage-account/using/create-update-adobe-id.html) using the same email address they use to sign in to the Commerce Admin.